 Away from the bustle of the city, a special treat awaits in the tiny fishing hub of Footdee, a short bus ride away.
 With quaint cobbled streets and a friendly community, it's one of the UK's best-loved villages.

 Want to know more?
 Check out this guide on the best times to visit Aberdeen.

 There are a number of ways in which you can find cheap train tickets to Aberdeen to help you save money and explore this charming port city.
 Whether you are getting a train to London for work or leisure, our journey planner can help you find the cheapest available tickets on the days you want to travel.

 The first way you can get your hands on cheaper train tickets to Aberdeen is by using a national railcard.
 If you travel more than a few times a year, buying an eligible railcard can allow you to save up to 1/3 off the price of your train tickets*, meaning you can spend more on things to see and do in the city.
 To see out the different types of railcards, eligibility requirements and to buy a card online, check out our railcards page.

 Another way to save money on train tickets to Aberdeen is by purchasing an Advanced ticket.
 In most cases, the earlier you book Advanced tickets, the cheaper these tickets will be.
-Advance tickets typically go on sale 12 weeks in advance, so if you have a show booked or a night out with friends pencilled in the calendar, simply look out for the “Advanced ticket” type when your search for tickets using our Journey Planner, or sign up to our Ticket alert to find out as soon as your tickets go on sale.
+Advance tickets typically go on sale 12 weeks in advance, so if you have a show booked or a night out with friends pencilled in the calendar, simply look out for the “Advanced ticket” type when your search for tickets using our Journey Planner.
 Make sure you book these tickets as early as possible, because the longer you wait, the more the price can go up.